thepyottlab/pillar-modiolar-classifier/README.md

 * Builds per-IHC pillar–modiolar and habenular-cuticular planes
 * Classifies synapses (pillar vs. modiolar)
 * Computes distances to the planes
-* Visualizes results in 3D and exports CSVs
+* Visualizes results in 3D and exports CSVs with per-IHC synapse coordinates

 > **Target platform:** Windows (10/11).
 > Works only with data exported from Imaris following the provided protocol.